nenuadrian/hacker-rpg-php-browser-based-game/README.md

 Please link and contribute back to this repository if using the code or assets :)

-# SecretAlpha V3 ( MORE FEATURES! )
+# SecretAlpha V3 (MORE FEATURES)

-I would recommend you try to run both versions or at least throw an eye on both repositories.
 V3 is much older, less organized and not respecting of any patterns what-so-ever in code, mostly based on a framework written from scratch, but I've refactored some dependency management into it.

 Find version 3 here: https://github.com/nenuadrian/Secret-Republic-Hacking-Browser-Game-V3